(The First One) Talkabout Spring 1984

 Girls’ Brigade

 The Girls’ Brigade meet each Wednesday in the Baptist Capel Schoolroom.
 At present we have 30 girls in the company between the ages of 5 and 12 years.
-The activities are based on a fourfold programme – spiritual, physical, educational and service …… This year has been a particularly busy one for our company.
+The activities are based on a fourfold programme – spiritual, physical, educational and service …… This year has been a particularly buy one for our company.
 In December we held our annual carol service in the chapel and sang carols and played some on our hand chimes.
 Our pantomime was held in March in aid of the Ethiopian Appeal.
 All the girls had a part in this production of Snow White and the Seven Dwarfs and the company played to a full house on each occasion.
 The beautiful costumes were all made by Mrs J Saunders, and we were fortunate to be lent the Helmdon School stage.
 During the summer we have outdoor activities and swimming when it is warm enough ……

-Captain Mrs D Law Helpers: Mrs J Saunders and Mrs L Wyles
+Captain Mrs D Law Helpers Mrs J Saunders and Mrs L Wyles

 Helmdon Carnival